RasaHQ/rasa/docs/core/policies.rst

 following steps:

-    - concatenate user input (user intent and entities), previous system action and slots for current time into an input vector to pre-transformer embedding layer;
+    - concatenate user input (user intent and entities), previous system action, slots and active form for each time step into an input vector to pre-transformer embedding layer;
     - feed it to tranformer;
     - apply a dense layer to the output of the transformer